Compatibility of Offices FAQ 1

 Thus, the general rule is that a governing body member cannot hold another municipal office or position unless it is specifically authorized by statute.
 This is because the governing body exercises control over such matters as the salaries, duties and removal or discipline of most other municipal officers and employees.
 Even where a department is under the control of a board or a commission, like the police and fire commission or a utility commission, the governing body still exercises budgetary and general supervisory control over the departments and appoints board or commission members.
 Compatibility of Offices 583.

 There are a few statutory exceptions which should be noted.

-A volunteer fire fighter, emergency medical services practitioner, or emergency medical responder in a city, village or town whose annual compensation from one or more of those positions, including fringe benefits, does not exceed $25,000, if the city, village or town has a population of 5,000 or less, or $15,000 if the population is more than 5,000, may also hold an elected office in that city, village or town.
+- A volunteer fire fighter, emergency medical services practitioner, or emergency medical responder in a city, village or town whose annual compensation from one or more of those positions, including fringe benefits, does not exceed $25,000, if the city, village or town has a population of 5,000 or less, or $15,000 if the population is more than 5,000, may also hold an elected office in that city, village or town.
 Wis.
 Stat. § 66.0501(4)(a).

 - A member of a governing body may also serve as county supervisor.
 Wis.
 Stat. § 59.10(4).